adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 ##### Upgrade to 7.0 DNA first

 ###### Pros
   - There will be less to resolve when we start using Spectrum-CSS.

 ###### Cons
   - It would be more up front work that we'd need to do all at once before we could move to Spectrum-CSS.
 Probably we'd have a branch very similar to Spectrum-CSS'

 ##### Upgrade to 7.0 via move to Spectrum-CSS

 ###### Pros
   - Less up front work to getting on Spectrum-CSS.

 ###### Cons
   - We may have to support two versions of DNA at the same time.
-It would be susceptible to ordering and would probably increase our overall library size while we're working on this.
+It would be susceptible to ordering
+  - would probably increase our overall library size while we're working on this.

 #### DSS